 es), French (

-Open the Custom Locale settings app on the emulator
+Open the Custom Locale settings application on the emulator.

-Click the Locale that you want to set for the emulator.
+Choose the locale that you want to set for the emulator.

 Choose Select to set the locale.

-The following is the localization options supported with the initial release of In-App Payment SDK.
-As more regions are added, this list will change.
+The following is the localization options supported with the initial release of the In-App Payment SDK.
+As more regions are added, this list is updated.